Accomplishments

 • Supported arts and culture initiatives, including the restoration of Tablet Rock and a comprehensive city-owned arts inventory

-• Spearheaded improvements at Stage Fort Park, including playground upgrades, accessibility enhancements and relocating the Vietnam Veterans Memorial
+• Spearheaded improvements at Stage Fort Park, including playground upgrades and accessibility enhancements

 Enhancing Transparency and Engagement

-• Led public participation in the city's Comprehensive Plan through surveys and community forums
+• Led public participation in the city's new 20-year Comprehensive Plan through surveys and community forums involving nearly 4,000 city residents

 • Filled dozens of empty seats on city boards and commissions with citizen-volunteers